Drago Renteria

-Dragonsani "Drago" Renteria is a deaf Chicano transgender man, CEO of DeafVision, founder and executive director of Deaf Queer Resource (DQRC) and long-time resident of San Francisco.
+Dragonsani "Drago" Renteria is a Chicano social justice, LGBTQ+ rights activist, community leader, educator, editor, historian, and artist.

-He is an LGBTQ/social justice activist, community leader, educator, editor, historian, and artist.
-He spearheaded many DeafQueer advocacy efforts and took charge, in various capacities, of several Deaf LGBTQ organizations.
+He is CEO of DeafVision, founder and executive director of Deaf Queer Resource Center (DQRC) and long-time resident of San Francisco.
+He spearheaded many DeafQueer advocacy efforts and took charge, in various capacities, of several Deaf LGBT institutions.

 Early life and education

 Renteria was born in El Paso, Texas.
 He is of Mexican and Italian heritages and grew up in the Chicano culture.
 Growing up, his first language was Spanish.
 He contracted spinal meningitis when he was 11 and, after two days of high fever, became deaf.

 He came out as a lesbian in the late 1970s when he was 12 and transitioned from female to male in the late 1990s, one of the first deaf people known to have done so.

 He attended Gallaudet University for two years (1986 to 1988) where he was president of the student LGBTQ group, the Lambda Society of Gallaudet University, Chief Justice of the Student Body Government, occupied various positions with the Buff & Blue, the school newspaper, and involved with Hispanos Unidos en Gallaudet, before transferring to the University of California at Berkeley (UCB) and graduating with a bachelor's degree in 1993.
 He studied at the City College of San Francisco and received certificates in photojournalism and professional portrait photography.